-- Question 1: How can Council justify the rate increase when properties are decreasing in value?
-Reference was made to the correspondence sent by the Chief Executive Officer outlining that some had decreased however was not aware of anyone's that had decreased. - Response 1: The Chief Executive Officer advised that rates are based on a rate in the dollar established by Council and the Valuation of land is undertaken by the Valuer General (not Council).
+Question 1: How can Council justify the rate increase when properties are decreasing in value?
+Reference was made to the correspondence sent by the Chief Executive Officer outlining that some had decreased however was not aware of anyone's that had decreased.

+Response 1: The Chief Executive Officer advised that rates are based on a rate in the dollar established by Council and the Valuation of land is undertaken by the Valuer General (not Council).
 The valuation of land is reviewed by the Valuer General's Officer every 4 years for GRV and every 12 months for UV rated properties.
-It is the valuations which would potentially pick up and land value movements. - Name: Michelle Allardyce, Northam - Question 1: What are the heights and dimensions of the building and wall along Duke Street? - Response 1: The Chief Executive Officer advised that this will be confirmed prior to the Ordinary Council Meeting.
+It is the valuations which would potentially pick up and land value movements.

+Michelle Allardyce, Northam

+Question 1: What are the heights and dimensions of the building and wall along Duke Street?

+Response 1: The Chief Executive Officer advised that this will be confirmed prior to the Ordinary Council Meeting.

 The height of the perimeter wall is 3m and the classroom has a roof ridge height of 6.6m (roof cap is 6.65m).
-Officers have included an additional Attachment 7 with the report
+Officers have included an additional Attachment 7 with the report to clearly outline the classroom height based on the scale provided on the publicly advertised plans.
+Officers have assessed the height as part of their technical assessment of these structures which are in accordance with Local Planning Scheme No. 6 (up to 9m height permitted for pitched roofs).

+Page | 9

-Council Forum Me 10 October 2018 eeting Notes to clearly outline the classroom height based on the scale provided on the publicly advertised plans.
-Officers have assessed the height as part of their technical assessmen of these structures which are in accordance with Loco Planning Scheme No. 6 (up to 9m height permitted for pitched roofs).
-Question 2: What is the impact if this comes to form, is there an precedent and why would they not use relocatable buildings as the proposal could be limiting their ability.
-Response 2: The Chief Executive Officer advised that this does not se a precedent as Council is only considering the application before them.
-If there are longer term plans (they are looking at 25-30 years) this cannot be considered of assessed and therefore the advice to the proponent wo to not include these elements as part of the application they are currently not being seriously entertained.
-In relation to the risk and limiting their ability for futur developments, this is for the proponents to consider as the risk and it is not within the realm of Council.
-Name: Sandra Lloyd, Northam Question 1: It has been raised that consultation is an issue, why is th not part of the process?
-Response 1: The Chief Executive Officer advised that Counc undertakes statutory consultation which is in accordance with legislation and Councils policy, this details the specifi- requirements and timeframes for consultation.
-Officer strongly encourage proponents to consult with the neighbours however this is not compulsory or enforceable In this particular case (as detailed under the Stakeholde Engagement/Consultation section staff have complied with the direction given by Council.
+What is the impact if this comes to form, is there any precedent and why would they not use relocatable buildings as the proposal could be limiting their ability.

+The Chief Executive Officer advised that this does not set a precedent as Council is only considering the application before them.
+If there are longer term plans (they are looking at 25-30 years) this cannot be considered or assessed and therefore the advice to the proponent was to not include these elements as part of the application if they are currently not being seriously entertained.

+In relation to the risk and limiting their ability for future developments, this is for the proponents to consider as their risk and it is not within the realm of Council.

+Name: Sandra Lloyd, Northam

+It has been raised that consultation is an issue, why is this not part of the process?

+The Chief Executive Officer advised that Council undertakes statutory consultation which is in accordance with legislation and Councils policy, this details the specific requirements and timeframes for consultation.
+Officers strongly encourage proponents to consult with their neighbours however this is not compulsory or enforceable.

+In this particular case (as detailed under the Stakeholder Engagement/Consultation section staff have complied with the direction given by Council.
 It is clear in this case that the proponent did not undertake any consultation with the adjoining neighbours prior to formally submitting the plans to Council.
-As indicated above this is no something that Council can require prior to the application be lodged within the current statutor framework. 'age 10
+As indicated above this is not something that Council can require prior to the application be lodged within the current statutory framework.